Fort Collins Car Accident Attorney

 Injuries Sustained in Car Collisions

-Depending on the exact circumstances of the crash, a car crash can cause both minor and extensive injuries.
+Depending on the exact circumstances of the crash, a car crash can cause both minor and serious injuries.
 It is important to seek prompt medical treatment following an accident, both for the trauma caused by the physical and mental health and your potential lawsuit.
-Some of the most common auto accident injuries include:
+Some of the most commonly sustained include:

 - Traumatic brain injuries